Add to collection

 Naming moths through a child’s eyes

 New Zealand has over 2,000 moth species.
-Over 90% of them are endemic – meaning they are found here and nowhere else in the world!
-Although our native moths have scientific names, not many have common names.
-The tamariki from Te Kura Kaupapa Māori o Ōtepoti are working to change that.
+Over 90% of them are endemic22 – meaning they are found here and nowhere else in the world!
+Although our native23 moths have scientific names, not many have common names.
+The tamariki24 from Te Kura Kaupapa Māori o Ōtepoti are working to change that.
 They’ve been giving some of the local moths common names in te reo Māori.
 For example, they’ve named the Tmetolophota purdii species pākākā.
 Pākākā means chestnut-coloured or scorched, and this reflects the moth’s chestnut and orange-coloured forewings – the ginger marks on the forewings look like scorch marks.
 Meanwhile, ātaka, meaning exquisite, gets its Māori common name from its scientific name – Meterana exquisita.
 Both names fit this moth species well – it has beautifully mottled pale green and black forewings.

 Rights: Ahi Pepe MothNet